 Congenital insensitivity to pain (CIP) refers to a group of rare hereditary sensory and autonomic neuropathies (HSANs) characterized by an inability to feel pain 1.

-Although not clearly defined in the literature, CIP is not one specific diagnosis, but describes symptoms common to m...
+Although not clearly defined in the literature, congenital insensitivity to pain is not one specific diagnosis but de...

 Congenital limb amputation is the absence of a fetal limb or part of a limb that usually occurs due to disruption of vascular supply.